 Rachael O'Byrne, councillor for Allerton and Hunts Cross, said the theme "perpetuates the objectification and exploitation of women".

-Organisers Carnage UK said the theme had been chosen by students in a poll.'New low'
+Organisers Carnage UK said the theme had been chosen by students in a poll.

 The event will take place on Saturday.